antonyorton/antonyorton.github.io/index.md

-# ortony.io
+# <text style="color:  #fd9e4b ">ortony.io</text>

-Here are some projects I have created.
+This website provides links to some projects I have created.

-The motivation is that I enjoy learning new things and trying to conquer the world.
-The latter appears to remain a work in progress.
-The former will always be a work in progress, and is perhaps more an instinct than a carefully thought out plan.
+The motivation is learning, and trying to conquer the world.
+The latter is a work in progress, and the former will always be a work in progress, perhaps more an instinct than a carefully thought out plan.

 ### [PileResponse.jl](PileResponse.jl/dev)